How do I control my hormonal emotions?

 You are not alone.

-While it's true that you often can't stop from feeling a certain way, you DO have control over what you do with those emotions when you have them.
-Here are a few things to try practicing both before you're in the middle of a moment and during times of emotional distress:
+While it's true that you often can't stop from feeling a certain way, you can learn to have control over what you DO with those emotions when you have them.
+Here are some things to try practicing both before you're in the middle of a moment and during times of emotional distress:

 1. Be proud of who you are right now.
-Did you know 412teens' name is based on a Bible verse?
-Yep!
-1 Timothy 4:12 says, “Don’t let anyone think less of you because you are young.
-Be an example to all believers in what you say, in the way you live, in your love, your faith, and your purity."
-Teenagers have a lot to say, ways they can act, and faith they can demonstrate that will inspire other teenagers and adults around them.
-You are the exact age you are now, in the place you are now, for a reason and a purpose (Jeremiah 29:11).
+Teenagers have a lot to say, ways they can act, and faith they can demonstrate that will inspire other teenagers and adults around them (1 Timothy 4:12).
+You are the exact age you are now, in the place you are now, for a reason and a purpose.
 Know it.
-Embrace it!
+Embrace it.

 2. Challenge thoughts attached to strong emotions.
-When somebody hurts your feelings and you feel worthless, challenge that thought.
-Is it true?
-What does God say about your worth (Psalm 139:14)?
+When something makes you feel worthless, challenge that thought.
+What does God say about your self-worth (Psalm 139:14)?
 What do people who love you say about you?
-Before you react negatively to an emotion-producing situation, challenge your thoughts and what you can feel yourself about to say (2 Corinthians 10:5).
-Decide upon the best course of action.

-3. Learn to breathe.
-Obviously, you know how to breathe.
-But learning to slow down and focus on your breathing has a tremendously calming effect on your body and mind.
-Often, if we can slow down for just a minute (or even a count of 10) when we feel our emotions threatening to take control of our body and tongue, we can avoid doing or saying something we may regret (James 1:19-20, 26).
-Try looking for a (non-religious) meditation app that teaches breathing techniques you can practice.
-(My favorite is called “Calm.”)
+4. Learn to breathe.
+Obviously, breathing is essential to life.
+And learning to slow down and focus on our breathing has been scientifically proven to provide a tremendously calming effect on our body and mind.
+Try to slow down for a minute (or just a count of 10) when emotions threaten to take control.
+Doing so can help us avoid doing or saying something we may regret (James 1:19-20, 26).
+Try looking for non-spiritual meditation techniques or apps that can help.

 You are valuable to God, and you are valuable to us too.
 We want to make your walk with the Lord an easier journey.
-If you're having an emotional day, please feel free to send us your questions, and we will help you find biblical answers for your concerns.
+If you're having an emotional day, please feel free to send us your questions, and we'll help you find biblical answers for your doubts and concerns.

 ALSO SEE: